mapo80/image-quality-scanner/README.md

 ### Native Dependencies

 The project references an OpenCvSharp runtime that ships the native `OpenCvSharpExtern` library.
-On some distributions you may need additional system libraries such as `libtesseract` and FFmpeg.
+The runtime package is selected based on the target distribution.
+On Ubuntu the library uses the `ubuntu.22.04-x64` runtime to ensure compatible native binaries.
+You may still need additional system libraries such as `libtesseract` and FFmpeg.
 On Ubuntu the following packages satisfy the requirements: